General post-incarceration information

 Many people with a criminal record want to “expunge” or “clear” their criminal histories.
 While Washington law does not permit the destruction of adult conviction records, some people may be eligible to “vacate” a conviction record.

-- The State Court's Guide to Sealing and Destroying Court Records, Vacating Convictions, and Deleting Criminal History Records
+- A Guide to Sealing and Destroying Court Records, Vacating Convictions, and Deleting Criminal History Records from the State Court

-- Options to remove criminal history information from Washington State Department of Social and Health Services (DSHS)
+- How can I get my criminal history information removed? from the Washington State Department of Social and Health Services (DSHS)

 - Getting and Reading Criminal History Reports in Washington from the ACLU of Washington